awsdocs/aws-elemental-mediapackage-user-guide/doc_source/endpoints-delete.md

 **To delete an endpoint \(console\)**

-1. Access the channel that the endpoint is associated with, as described in [Viewing Channel Details](channels-view.md)\.
+1. Access the channel that the endpoint is associated with, as described in [Viewing channel details](channels-view.md)\.

 1. On the channel details page, choose the endpoint name\.